Research Assistant Expectations & Resources

 • Be responsible about the use of data.

-• If you must write down a name or phone number, be sure to shred the paper after you finish using it (there is a shredding box one floor up if you take the stairs directly across from the lab).
+• If you must write down a name or phone number, be sure to shred the paper after you finish using it (there is a shredding box one floor up if you take the stairs directly across from the lab)

-• Do not download any data to your computer locally (e.g. on your desktop or in your documents) without explicit permission from the lab manager to do so.
-Work on the secure server!
-Do not upload data to cloud storage ever (Google drive/Box/etc)
+• DO NOT download any data to your computer locally (e.g. on your desktop or in your documents) without explicit permission from the lab manager to do so.

 • Be a good lab citizen, which means:

-• Showing up to work on time
+• Showing up to work on time; if you are running late, communicate!

 • Dressing appropriately for lab visits (i.e. don't wear pajamas on a day you're meeting a family)